Borderlands (video game): Critical reception

 Jeff Gerstmann from Giant Bomb gave Borderlands 4 stars out of 5, called it a successful loot-driven first-person shooter "where plenty of other Diablo-inspired games have failed miserably", but criticized the "paper-thin story" and the predictable AI.
 Charles Onyett from IGN awarded Borderlands an 8.8/10 and an Editor's Choice Award.
 He noted that fans of RPGs would enjoy the streamlined item management, and treasure hunting, but criticized the lack of character skills.
 With "beautiful visuals, tried and true RPG mechanics, and solid first-person-shooter gameplay", Onyett felt that the game was very enjoyable.
+1Up.com's Thierry Nguyen gave the game a B+ praising the multiplayer experience and stated: "Call it a first-person Diablo, an evolution of Resistance 2's co-op mode, Monster Hunter for the west, or a party game for FPS gamers.
+Call it the best example of the transformative power of multiplayer.
+Whatever you designate it, Borderlands is a decent single-player FPS/RPG that simply becomes great -- when playing with others.
 RPGLand's Ivan Taran gave it a rating of "Great" and the game went on to win the site's Xbox 360 Game of the Year award, and be named the Runner-up for overall Game of the Year 2009, losing out to Demon's Souls.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Borderlands for "Role-Playing/Massively Multiplayer Game of the Year" and "Outstanding Achievement in Online Gameplay".

 Sales

 In late August 2009, Electronic Entertainment Design and Research analyst Jesse Divnich said "Borderlands could very well surprise the market and consumers as BioShock did in 2007."
 By December 2009, the game had sold over 2 million copies according to Take-Two Interactive's financial report.
 By February 2010, the number had risen to 3 million.
 By August 2011, the game had sold 4.5 million units worldwide.

-The game's commercial success was enough to turn the Borderlands intellectual property into a large gaming franchise with numerous mainline sequels and even a spin-off game.

-Sequels
+Sequel

-A sequel, Borderlands 2, was announced on August 2, 2011 for the PlayStation 3, Xbox 360, and Windows platforms.
+A sequel, Borderlands 2, was announced on August 2, 2011, for the PlayStation 3, Xbox 360, and Windows platforms.
 The game was also developed by Gearbox Software and distributed by Take-Two Interactive, and was released on September 18, 2012.
 The game features many technical improvements and follows four new Vault Hunters (six with the downloadable characters added later) on Pandora as they battle Handsome Jack and the Hyperion Corporation.